 In contrast, women with adenomyosis can usually receive their diagnosis with an MRI or transvaginal ultrasound.
 These minimally invasive tools can also confirm the scope of your condition: if you have just a few cysts in your uterus, your adenomyosis is considered focal.
 If the tissue is widespread within your uterus, you will be diagnosed as having diffuse adenomyosis.

 Treating Adenomyosis: UAE Can Help

 For both endometriosis and adenomyosis, there are a wide variety of treatment options.
-These include options as simple as birth control pills to an array of surgeries, some as serious as hysterectomy.
+These include options as simple as birth control pills or an IUD, to an array of surgeries, some as serious as hysterectomy.